 Skull Rock is a large boulder formed by erosion that resembles a skull.
 This interesting piece of nature can be seen by either parking across the street from the spectacle to embarking on a 1.7-mile nature trail beginning from across the amphitheater, or inside the campground, or from the entrance to Jumbo Rocks Campground.

-Ryan Mountain is the trial you must try in Joshua Tree.
-Taking the 3-mile round trip hike up to the summit you will be able to see the top down view of the heart of the park.
-Though it is one of the more strenuous hikes this trail is a must because it has some of the most impressive panoramic views of the park.
+Ryan Mountain is the trail you must try in Joshua Tree.
+Taking the 3-mile round trip hike up to the summit gives you a top down view of the heart of the park.
+Though it is one of the more strenuous hikes in this trail, it is a must because it has some of the most impressive panoramic views of the park.

 Bring plenty of water and a hat for a hike up Ryan Mountain.
-This hike is said to be a must-do hike in Joshua tree.
-The duration of the hike can last anywhere from 2 to 3 hour, depending on pace.
+This hike is said to be a must-do in Joshua tree.
+The duration of the hike can last anywhere from 2 to 3 hours, depending on your pace.
 The hike takes you up to the top pf Ryan Mountain where you will have earned a stunning view of Joshua Tree National Park.